SKrotkih/SimpleOrganizer/README.md

 - 20.07.2015: Updated Today Widget (works only with local DataBase).
 Implemented task list and type of the database switcher
 - 30.07.2015: Added sharing via SLComposeViewController; added feature to call phone via FaceTime
 - 03.08.2015: Implemented undo for task editor view controller
+- 04.08.2015: Added feature to make call by Phone